Command-Line Interface (CLI)¶

 Remote Repositories¶

-Geoextent supports extracting geospatial extent from multiple research data repositories including Zenodo, PANGAEA, OSF, Figshare, Dryad, GFZ Data Services, Dataverse, and Pensoft.
+Geoextent supports extracting geospatial extent from multiple research data repositories including Zenodo, PANGAEA, OSF, Figshare, Dryad, GFZ Data Services, RADAR, Arctic Data Center, 4TU.ResearchData, B2SHARE, BAW, MDI-DE, GDI-DE, DEIMS-SDR, NFDI4Earth, GBIF, Dataverse, Pensoft, and GitHub repositories.

 Extract from Zenodo¶